Fahad-Almaani/CodeStacker_Backend/README.txt

 This Backend Api Built with Django these are the the urls avalibel

+How To Run:
+    after downloading the files
+    create the docker container with this command:
+        -docker compose up --build
+    then the server will be runing on the local host port 8000 **enjoy testing

 all urls using basic Auth passing [username=fahad,password=5005]

-in postman testing make sure you use BaisckAuth
+in postman testing make sure you use BasickAuth
                                |                   |
 urls                           |  Method           |  body params
 -------------------------------------------------------------------